-§485.608 Condition of Participation: Compliance With Federal, State, and Local Laws and Regulations
+§485.608 Condition of Participation: Compliance With Federal, State, and Local Laws and Regulations noncompliance and has taken a final adverse action as a result.

 The CAH and its staff are in compliance with applicable Federal, State and local laws and regulations.